Azure/modern-web-app-pattern-dotnet/README.md

 ### 6. Provision the application

-Run the following command to create the infrastructure:
+Run the following command to create the infrastructure (about 15-minutes to provision):

 ```shell
 azd provision --no-prompt